barrett370/ROT/content/ICP/Research/user-interface.md

 Some of the best design at the moment is carried out by the tech giants.
 Luckily for us these companies have guides on their styles and designs.

-Google is leading edge in design and has comprehensive guides on its style along with a number of different tools such as free icons and visually impaired friendly coloured pickers.
+Google is leading edge in design and has comprehensive guides on its style along with a number of different tools such as free icons and visually impaired friendly colour pickers.
 Along with a whole range of tools which allow for assessing how disability friendly your design is and helping you improve it.

 These resources can be found at https://design.google/resources/.
 Many other companies have similar style guides.